COVID-19 pandemic in Oman: April 2020

 The youngest patient in the country, a one-and-half-year-old baby boy recovered and was discharged from the hospital on 7 April.
 On 8 April, the total number of confirmed cases crossed 400.
-As the majority of them were in the capital city of Muscat, the Supreme Committee decided to put it under lockdown from 10 April to 22 April.
+As most of them were in the capital city of Muscat, the Supreme Committee decided to put it under lockdown from 10 April to 22 April.
 The Ministry of Foreign Affairs reported the same day that around 3,000 Omani citizens had returned from various countries so far and another 600 are also to return soon.
 By the end of the 'return campaign' implemented as per directives of the Supreme Committee, a total of 3,746 willing Omanis were brought back from different countries.
 This marked the end of the campaign as the remaining Omanis abroad had preferred to stay in their respective host countries.

 On 9 April, the Minister of Health, Dr Ahmed al Saeedi announced that as per directives issued by Sultan Haitham, COVID-19 tests and treatment were made absolutely free for all communities of the sultanate, including expatriates.
 It was also declared that no legal action would be taken for individuals whose visas or resident permits had expired.
 Mass testing was also started from 11 April.
 The tally reached 457 on the day and the Ministry of Health disclosed that the highest percentage of local transmission had occurred in Muttrah, with a total of 206 cases recorded in the district alone.
 The national tally crossed 500 on 11 April when 62 new confirmed cases were recorded.
 The total number of cases stood at 546.
 The Ministry of Health reported on 14 April that it had successfully performed a procedure of convalescent plasma extraction and transfusion from people who had recovered from COVID-19 as a treatment option for the critically ill.